-• Offer Family Assessment
+Offer Family Assessment

 Family Assessment means a social worker from CPS meets with you to talk about the maltreatment report.
 When a family agrees to the Family Assessment, CPS won't do an investigation.
-They won't make a decision saying if maltreatment happened or not.
+They won't decide if maltreatment happened or not.
 They are there to help you find services for you and your child so the problems can get better.